NickGw99/gwca-skeleton/readme.md

 ## Getting started

-1. Clone the project with all git submodules `git clone --recursive <repo>`
+1. Clone the project with all git submodules `git clone --recursive https://github.com/NickGw99/gwca-skeleton.git`
 2. Make sure you have all the [dependencies](#dependencies) installed.
 3. Follow the instructions to [build and run](#build-and-run).
 4. Follow the instructions to [develop](#developing).